EyesackEl/Portfolio/README.md

 # Portfolio

-## Description
-This is my portfolio where you can get into the sick and twisted mind of Isaac LaFlamme
+## This is my personal portfolio where you can get in contact with me, find my resume, and view examples of my work!